KENSINGTON PARK

 Illegal Practice – Illegal practices that defy or is contrary to established laws or By-Laws of the KPCA, and/or established government laws shall give reason for the Executive Board to take action to terminate the offender.

-Distasteful Conduct – Any conduct that defies and is harmful to the principles, objectives and good order of the Executive Board, Unit Directors, Committee Chairs or residents of Kensington Park shall give reason for the Executive Board to take action to terminate the offender.
+Distasteful Conduct – Any conduct that defies and is harmful to the principles, objectives and good order of the Executive Board, Committee Chairs or residents of Kensington Park shall give reason for the Executive Board to take action to terminate the offender.

 Misappropriation of Funds – Entrusted funds or assets of the KPCA which are put to wrongful use shall give reason for the Executive Board to take action to terminate the offender.